 Respondents that allowed for IDN registrations were asked if they permitted mixing of code points from multiple different scripts in the same label.
 A small number of TLDs (12) responded that they did, although most of these responses were limited to mixing the script uses to represent the local language, with the Latin letters/digits/hyphens afforded by the conventional DNS.

 Of the respondents allowing registrations of IDNs, 15 indicated they had provisions for maintaining variants.
-Essentially all of those respondents either used the variant approach for CJK espoused by the JET Guidelines, or along the lines of the communal approach to Arabic described in RFC 5564.
+Essentially all of those respondents either used the variant approach for CJK espoused by the JET Guidelines, or along the lines of the communal approach to the Arabic language described in RFC 5564.

 Finally, respondents that manage variants were asked if they coordinate such variants across two or more zones.
 Of the three that answered affirmatively, one managed the same contents between an ASCII and an IDN top-level domain; and the other two maintain a variant zone that is not listed in the DNS in anticipation that the variant label will be delegated in the root zone at a later date.